textbook/express-msgpack/README.md

 The tests are in the `__tests__/` directory and are run using [Jest].
 They're split into two files:

-  - `unit.test.js` - mockist unit tests, to check specific internal details
+  - `unit.test.ts` - mockist unit tests, to check specific internal details
-  - `integration.test.js` - integration tests using [SuperTest] with a simple Express app using the middleware
+  - `integration.test.ts` - integration tests using [SuperTest] with a simple Express app using the middleware

 There is also a `smoke/` directory containing E2E/smoke tests for a deployed